RT-Tap/booksyCORSproxy/README.md

 >    ```
 >4. > booksyAPItest.com

 ### **NOTE:** you must create/get your own ssl cert and use it in the reverse proxy container.
-This sample uses a signed ssl cert that is publicly available and not for your domain
+This sample uses a self signed ssl cert that is publicly available and not for your domain

 ---